Key labor and employment law developments for 2026 | McDermott Skip to main content

 • Provide notice, opt-out options, and human review

-• Train human resources and managers on proper AI use
+• Train human resources, managers, and employees on proper AI use

 • Maintain ongoing bias testing and recordkeeping